+Removing employees from the physical workplace does not remove harassment from the workplace.
 Employers can be liable for harassing conduct even if it occurs outside the physical workplace.
-It can happen digitally in social media posts, or even in the perceived safety of an employee’s home.
-Amid the COVID-19 pandemic, employees who still have jobs may be worried about job security and be reluctant to report inappropriate behavior.
-Many employees report working from home has resulted in a blurring of work hours versus non-work hours, creating an increased risk of inappropriate interaction.
-In-person, a worker may know not to make a racial joke or pass around nude pictures in the workplace, but the lines between what is and isn’t okay tend to blur online.
-Management may not be aware of inappropriate conduct due to physical separation from employees and the inability to observe and assess signs of harassment.
+It can appear digitally in social media posts or even in the perceived safety of an employee’s home.
+During the past 12 months, employees who work remotely may be reluctant to report inappropriate behavior.
+Many employees say working from home has resulted in a blurring of work hours versus non-work hours, creating an increased risk of inappropriate interaction.
+In-person, a worker may know not to make a racial joke or pass around nude pictures in the workplace, but the lines between what is and isn’t OK tend to blur online.
+Management may not be aware of inappropriate conduct due to physical separation from employees and lack of ability to observe and assess signs of harassment.

-Several months ago, in response to the pandemic, many employers pivoted to work from home for the first time.
-The pandemic may have elevated safety, staffing, and other immediate concerns above harassment.
-Still, harassers haven’t changed their ways, and employers’ obligation to shield workers from mistreatment based on their sex, race and other protected characteristics has not lessened.
+In response to the pandemic, many employers pivoted to work from home for the first time.
+Many employers will continue to allow remote work post-pandemic.
+The coronavirus pandemic may have elevated safety, staffing, and other immediate concerns above harassment.
+Still, harassers haven’t changed their ways, and employers’ obligation to shield workers from mistreatment based on their sex, race, and other protected characteristics has not lessened.

 Review Your Current Harassment Policy

-All employers must have a robust and comprehensive anti-harassment policy.
-Further, recent tragic events concerning violence against people of color underscore an urgency for employers to provided heightened support and response to discrimination and unfair treatment based on race.
-A comprehensive employer harassment policy should contain a clear statement that the prohibitions apply not only to spoken or written words but also to e-mail, text messages, and social media posts that may be seen by employees, customers, vendors, etc. It should also include a statement that the policy applies not only in the workplace but also at company-sponsored business and social events or events with co-workers in attendance that is entirely unrelated to the workplace.
-This language in a harassment policy is even more critical now that the workplace includes the employee’s home.
-It is time to review harassment policies to ensure they cover conduct outside of the physical workplace and in the digital forum.
-Along with the statements above, consider adding language that specifically addresses inappropriate conduct during a work video call.
+In order to provide a defense against potential claims and as a legal requirement in some jurisdictions, such as Oregon, employers must have a robust and comprehensive anti-harassment policy.
+A complete employer harassment policy should contain a clear statement that the prohibitions apply to spoken or written words and e-mail, text messages, and social media posts that employees, customers, vendors, etc., may see.
+And a statement that the policy applies not only in the workplace but also at company-sponsored business and social events or events with co-workers entirely unrelated to the workplace.
+This language in a harassment policy is even more critical now that the workplace may include the employee’s home.
+It is time to review harassment policies to ensure it covers conduct outside of the physical workplace and in the digital forum.
+Along with the statements above, consider adding language that addresses explicitly inappropriate behavior during an online work video call.

-Managers must receive training and guidance on spotting behavior that may indicate harassment or violation of company policy.
-Not all harassment complaints come to management by way of a direct report.
+Managers should receive training and guidance on spotting behavior that may indicate harassment or violation of company policy.
+Not all harassment complaints come to management by way of direct report.
 While employees are working remotely, pay attention to the following signs of potential harassment, including:

 - An employee who becomes quieter or withdrawn on Zoom